donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 The contact person for a DSC is a collection manager to whom the signed DUA must be sent and who can grant access.
 If the DUA includes limitations on the reuse of the data, then the contact person (possibly after informing with his/her colleagues) decides on whether the intended reuse is within these limitations.
 The contact person’s email address must be in the appropriate metadata field.
 10.2.11	 DSC closure

+When a collection is closed, it is also _published_.
+This implies that a permanent read-only copy has been created to which can be referred by a _persistent identifier_ (PID).
+A PID is a persistent and unique identifier that allows for direct access to the collection, even if the URL has changed.
+Once a collection has a PID, it cannot be changed anymore ().

+In case an approved collection contains incorrect and/or insufficient information, the collection reviewer may re-open it, allowing for changes to be made.
+Importantly, it is not the read-only collection with the PID that is reopened, but an identical collection without a PID.
+Collection reviewers must keep in mind that this re-opened collection at some point will have to be closed again, and a new PID will then be assigned to it.

 See 8.2.10.
 A DSC can only closed if the SIC to which it is linked is also closed.
 10.2.12	 Data/study type specific